Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Introduction

-Here, a new procedure is introduced in SPH discretization by non-linear transformation of the enthalpy equation for handling transient convective phase change problems, inspired by the work of Cao et al. \cite{Cao_89}.
-As it will be shown later, benchmark of the resulting formulation against various analytical and numerical results proves robustness of the procedure.
-The latent heat here will appear implicitly as a source term in the energy calculations and can be reliably applied to free surface convective problems.
-As an example, application of the new model is shown here for study of impact and solidification of sub-micron ceramic droplets generated during Suspension Plasma Spraying.
-Condition of droplets upon impact, i.e. impact location, velocity, temperature, and diameter, has been obtained from a previous study of ours available in \cite{Farrokhpanah_16_2}, and is referenced throughout this paper as the 'SPS data'.
+Here, a new procedure is introduced for incorporating the latent heat into a SPH discretization, by non-linear transformation of the enthalpy equation for handling transient convective phase change problems, inspired by the work of Cao et al. \cite{Cao_89}.
+The latent heat here will appear implicitly as a source term in the energy calculation, and, so can be reliably applied to free surface convective problems.
+As will be shown, validation of the resulting formulation coupled to various analytical and numerical results prove the robustness of the procedure.
+The new model is then applied to a study of the impact and solidification of sub-micron ceramic droplets generated during Suspension Plasma Spraying.

-\section{Governing equations}
+\section{Governing Equations}